efeefe/is/sites/is.efeefe.me/pages/03.stuff/fbr/on-openness-circularity-and-spirals/item.md

 My writing about openness and spirals is grounded on a couple of decades of concrete experience seeding and helping maintain various knowledge-oriented collective initiatives.
 I build on previous work conducted in diverse contexts and in discrete times.
 Finally, this text expands on the concept of “spiral of openness” developed during my [research on generous cities](https://wiki.reuse.city/opendott) and on the concepts we're using to develop [semente](https://semente.de).
 There is the occasional reuse of notes, insights, and whole paragraphs that I may have drafted for one project report or another, but never properly published.
 Or have I?
 Actually, it doesn't matter.

 **P.S.:** this text has been in my text editor for months.
 I kept writing, adding, deleting, moving things around.
 I finally accepted that it is an experiment more than an essay.
 The text doesn't start here to reach conclusions at the end.
-Rather, it gradually constantly gets closer to its core and then goes away again, as if it's trying to [approach Al-Mu'tasim](https://en.wikipedia.org/wiki/The_Approach_to_Al-Mu'tasim).
+Rather, it constantly gets closer to its core and then goes away again, as if it's trying to [approach Al-Mu'tasim](https://en.wikipedia.org/wiki/The_Approach_to_Al-Mu'tasim).
 Maybe, maybe—it doesn't have a proper core.
 Only a diverse body reflected on each part, as a fractal.
 A spiralled and open fractal itself.

 ## A culture of openness